codazoda/notes/InterviewOutline.md

 	- What is the difference between MyISAM and InnoDB?

+	- Using this printout ()

+		- Write a query that returns the number of comments for article 1234.

+		- Write a query that returns the top 10 articles with the most comments.

+	- Using this printout ()

+		- What is wrong with the code in sample 1?

+		- What is wrong with the code in sample 2?

 	- Query for a list of users.
 Return their id's and their first names.

 - MongoDB